Autodesk Profile

 Involved from concept to execution in the UX and Visual Design role.

-Delivered prototypes and iterations, participated in user validation and design reviews and iterated to address feedback.
+Delivered prototypes, participated in user validation and design reviews and iterated to address feedback.
 Handed off high-fidelity mockups to engineering.

 Brainstormed design and technical challenges at standups and demos and proposed solutions.